 How can you improve employee empowerment?

 Empowering employees is a cultural issue.
-Organisations that promote an environment of trust, clear communication, delegation and accountability tend to be good at employee empowerment.
+Organizations that promote an environment of trust, clear communication, delegation and accountability tend to be good at employee empowerment.
 Here are five key practices that will help your managers and leaders empower their employees.

-1. Share your organization’s vision
+1. Share your organisation’s vision

 Clear communication of vision is central to embedding a sense of ownership in your workforce.
 People who understand the vision and how their work contributes to achieving that vision are more likely to feel a part of something rather than just another number on the staff rota.